-Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the closing ceremony of the annual review meeting of the rural development work results in 2023 and the directions setting for 2024 [Unofficial and translations]
+Selected Comments Samdech Moha Bovor Thipadei Hun Manet, at the closing ceremony of the annual review meeting of the rural development work results in 2023 and the directions setting for 2024 [Unofficial translations]

 CMF: